21 Best Things To Do In Valladolid, Mexico

 The best margarita in Mexico!

-People-watch by the fountain
+People watch by the fountain

 The main square in Valladolid is where everything happens.
-People meet, families spend time hanging out, musical performances take place, local dances are performed, and then there are also some incredible restaurants.
+People meet, families spend time hanging out, musical performances take place, local dances are performed, and there are also some incredible restaurants.
 It’s easy to see how it’s the center of the action in town.

-A good vantage point to take it all in are its famous, and pretty cool, white love chairs (both seats point in opposite directions from each other).
 So, all you need to do is take a seat!
-As evening falls, the atmosphere becomes more lively, the square lights up and it comes alive with people coming and going, staying and playing.
+As evening falls, the atmosphere becomes more lively, the square lights up, and it comes alive with people coming and going, staying and playing.

 Casa de los Venados